fleschutz/PowerShell/Docs/list-latest-tags.md

 ## list-latest-tags.ps1 - Lists the latests tags in all Git repositories in a folder

-This script lists the latest tags in all Git repositories in the specified folder.
+This PowerShell script lists the latest tags in all Git repositories in the specified folder.

 ## Parameters
 ```powershell